majordomo-consulting/boilerplate.html.snipcart/README.md

-This is an example e-commerce site written in HTML with CSS and Snipcart.
+This is an example e-commerce site with good ol' HTML, CSS and Snipcart.
 Though there are better alternatives for developers or the less cost-conscious, the simplicity of this package is still relevant.

 To download - click on the "CODE" button above, then "DOWNLOAD ZIP"